 But on the flip side, when we take care of our financial wellness, other areas of our lives also improve, such as our mental and even physical health.
 Yes, you read that right!
-Stress causes our physical health to suffer, so when we’re less stressed about our finances, our physical health also benefits.
-Imagine that: increased financial wellness correlates to an increase in better health outcomes.
+Financial stress can impact our physical and mental health negatively, whereas financial safety and wellness acts in favor of improving our holistic health.
+Remember: increased financial wellness correlates with better health outcomes.

 A Look at Financial Wellness

 So what does it mean to be financially well?
-According to the scientific definition, there are subjective and objective factors.
-The subjective are aspects we rate ourselves, such as how satisfied we feel towards our finances, financial attitudes, and behaviors.
-Objective factors refer to one’s financial situation, such as debt, income, or non-income sources of money.
+According to research, there are subjective and objective factors.
+The subjective aspects rely on self-assessment, such as how satisfied we feel towards our finances, financial attitudes, and behaviors.
+Objective factors refer to our financial situation, such as debt, income, non-income sources of money, and savings.

-Simply put, financial security means having enough money for your lifestyle.
+Simply put, financial security means having enough money to sustain our lifestyle.
 It means we feel secure in our finances, in what we can and cannot afford.
-Although this feeling of security remains the same in most cases, what financial wellness actually looks like can vary a lot from person to person.
+Although this feeling of security remains the same in most cases, the financial behavior to achieve wellness and security can vary a lot from person to person.

-Even though it might not be the most fun task in the world, and maybe even a little scary, looking at the reality of your financial situation and tackling it head-on by creating a budget is vital for your health and wellbeing.
+Even though it might not be the most exciting task in the world, and maybe even a little intimidating, looking at the reality of your financial situation and tackling it head-on calls for your financial capability.
+This requires using your knowledge and skills to act, manage your finances, aim for financial wellness and potentially improve your health and wellbeing.

 If this feels overwhelming or impossible to achieve, don’t panic – that’s natural!
 Like in other areas of our lives, working with our finances takes practice and time.
 Try facing this process as something factual or logical, like a puzzle.
 Remove any negative emotions about economic status.
-Feeling guilty or ashamed about our finances only increases our stress, decreases our health, and makes handling our finances more difficult.
-Whatever your situation is, it won’t change by channeling negativity towards it.
+Feeling ashamed, or guilty to a lower extent, about our finances increases our stress, decreases our health, and makes handling our finances more difficult.